 I attended the annual conference of the four national parties between 1995 and 2002.
 Every autumn I spent about 3 weeks in quaint sea-side resorts.
 I was not alone: there were thousands of other people: activists (with different names and roles each time), politicians, unionists, collaborators and officers, lobbyists, journalists, fringe-event organisers and hangers-on.
 During the period of my field work, party rules changed, conferences grew in size as they became fundraising opportunities, media attention waned and the staging became more professional, elections where planned and results discussed.

 The weeks by the sea-side where intensive and immersive.
 During plenary sessions, I sat amongst party members (whether representatives, delegates, constituency members) or in the visitors’ gallery.
 I noted carefully staging arrangements, choreographies, successions of speakers, reactions of the audience around me, interactions between people, what people were discussing, who was involved in the discussion, how the discussion proceeded and its outcome.
 I attended fringe events.
 I went to training sessions with delegates and candidates.
 I drank a variety of alcoholic beverages on the fringe, ate poorly on sandwiches, I mingled.
 I observed front stage what parties were trying to say about themselves but I also went backstage.
 I talked to people who chaired plenary sessions, members of party committees, party officers.
 I interviewed activists and politicians, and I made contact for follow-up interviews.
 I collected leaflets, newsletters and booklets of policy proposals and amendments.
 I sifted the press coverage and noted the framing adopted by different outlets.
 I observed press officers briefing journalists about the speeches of the day, trying to spin the news in the most favourable way.
 Every evening, I reviewed and complemented my field notes, I thought about what I had learnt and what new questions arose.
 I decided what to observe or do the following day.
 Between conferences, I immersed myself in party history, internal documents, followed policy debates, occasionally attended local meetings, interviewed partisans from different arenas.
-I developed closer relationships with a few informants who kindly opened doors or help me decipher procedures, political games, teams and tactics.
+I developed closer relationships with a few informants who kindly opened doors or helped me decipher procedures, political games, teams and tactics.
 I also talked to party officials and former officials, with journalists and with lobbyists.

 The method of data collection, and the analytic concepts and tools I mobilized were drawn from several social scientific disciplines.
 Ethnography is useful to describe live events, to interpret what participants are doing and how they view their role in the political competition at large and within their party.
 I tried to disentangle the practices and the narratives that drew from a party’s tradition and those that seemed to be linked to taken-for-granted conceptions of what being engaged in politics in the UK involves.
 I learnt to discern what was a twitch and what was a wink (Geertz, 1993: 6).
 Indeed, one of my objectives was to provide a thick description of each organisations, one that allowed my readers to understand whether the meanings of a wink could be understood by members of one party only or by the general British public, or by anyone with an interest in the political parties of liberal representative regimes.